facebook/chef-cookbooks/README.md

 In general, the **only** time when extending the `node` is acceptable is when you are simply making a convenience function around using the node object.
 So, for example, instead of making people do `node['platform_family'] = 'debian'`, there's a `node.debian?`.
-This is simply syntactic sugar ontop of data entirely in the node.
+This is simply syntactic sugar on top of data entirely in the node.

 In all other cases, one should simply have the `node` be an arguement passed on,